STEM4ukraine/STEM4ukraine-NAFO-Alpha/README.md

 A perfect decoration for your desk, bedside table or home.

-The prototype is currently undergoing manufacturing and testing
+The prototype is currently undergoing manufacturing and testing.

+The prototype is many things, but definitely not a CIA operation.

 An openscad render of the front of the PCB: